Are you looking for a litter box for your ferret?

 Can Ferrets Use A Litter Box?

 Yes, when it comes to potty, ferrets are similar to cats meaning they will use a litter box for that.
-They can quickly figure out what a litter box is for.
-But, if you want to train your ferret to go potty, you can check out my post about ferret litter box training.
+Most ferrets quickly figure out what a litter box is for.
+But, some of them need a few guidelines.
+So, if you want to train your ferret to go potty, you can check out my post about ferret litter box training.
 Most ferrets are pretty clean animals so they don’t like to do their business everywhere, they have a couple of designated spots for that.

 Where To Put A Litter Box?